 The Report Options dialog box appears.

-The Report format settings section allows you to select a report style and choose sections that will be included in the generated report.
-You may exclude some of the sections by moving them from the Included sections field to the Available field.
+The Report sections section allows you to choose sections that will be included in the generated report.
+Use checkboxes next to each section to include or exclude it from the report.

 - 2 Each report section can be customized.
-For example, select the Cover Page section under Included sections and fill the Name, Logo, Author and the Company fields.
-Note that the acceptable formats for the logo files are JPEG Files (\.jpg), GIF Files (\.gif), or Bitmap Files (\.bmp). - 3 Highlight Conclusion in the Included Sections list and enter conclusion of your study in the Comments box.
+For example, select the Description section under Report sections and type any text in the Section properties field.
+The rest of the sections would be customized in the same way. - 3 The Designer and Company names, Logo and other ownership information is entered in the Header information section.
+Note that the acceptable formats for the logo files are JPEG Files (\.jpg), GIF Files (\.gif), or Bitmap Files (\.bmp).